 - The mental and physical state of each parent.

 - Whether or not there is a custody agreement.

 - Which spouse has the greater ability to maintain family relationships.

 - Depending on the juvenile’s age and maturity the court will also take into consideration the juvenile’s preference.

 - Any prior abandonment.

 Parents can also agree on joint legal and physical custody.
-The most important factors to joint physical and legal custody include the ability for the parents to come to an agreement, child’s relationship with each parent, child’s preference, age and number or children and each parent’s employee consideration such as long working hours or traveling.
+The most important factors to joint physical and legal custody include the ability for the parents to come to an agreement, juvenile’s relationship with each parent, juvenile’s preference, age and number or children and each parent’s employee consideration such as long working hours or traveling.

 If you need a Maryland Divorce Lawyer to help you with your divorce case in Maryland, call us at 888-437-7747.
 Our Maryland divorce attorneys can help you.